OliPi-Project/olipi-moode/TROUBLESHOOTING.md

-# 🛠️ OliPi MoOde - Troubleshooting
+# 🛠️ OliPi MoOde - Troubleshooting and AFQ

 This guide covers common problems and their solutions when using OliPi MoOde.

 ---

-## Wiring screen / does not turn on after installation
+## 🔌 Wiring screen / does not turn on after installation

 - Double-check the wiring:
   - For SPI screens: